tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 ```

 9- Access `Ranger` web interface: Now you can visit `localhost:6080`, this will open up the ranger admin web interface

+10- access the web portal by providing the default username and password `admin`

+Then fill in the info, like the first name and last name...etc

 ## Guide to Setup and Configue a `LDAP` server